beadeoliveira/beadeoliveira.github.io/README.md

 ## Teaching and Research Positions

-* Computer Science Intern at Leibniz Institute of Macroeconomics ◦ Assisted the Macroeconomics Institute with implementing computer science techniques and applications into their economic research
+* Computer Science Intern at Leibniz Institute of Macroeconomics &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Assisted the Macroeconomics Institute with implementing computer science techniques and applications into their economic research
 * Computer Science Peer Facilitator: STEM Advancement through Group Engagement Program ◦ Teach computer science techniques to two small groups
 * Teaching Assistant in the Department of Economics